Alwyn-Tan/alwyn-tan.github.io/_posts/2025-1-25-redis_note.md

 <div style="border: 2px solid #CD2626; padding:5px;margin: 10px 0;border-radius: 15px; background-color: #FF7256">
 RDB Disadvantage:<br>

-●  Will lose latest data, so it is NOT good if you need to minimize the chance of data loss
+●  Will lose latest data, so it is NOT good if you need to minimize the chance of data loss<br>

 ●  Fork can be time consuming when the dataset is too big
 </div>